projectdiscovery/shuffledns/README.md

 ## Prerequisite

 shuffledns requires massdns to be installed in order to perform its operations.
-You can see the install instructions at [https://github.com/blechschmidt/massdns#compilation](https://github.com/blechschmidt/massdns#compilation).
+You can see the install instructions at [massdns project](https://github.com/blechschmidt/massdns#compilation).

 If you place the binary in `/usr/bin/massdns` or `/usr/local/bin/massdns`, the tool will auto-detect the presence of the binary and use it.
 On windows, you need to supply the path to the binary for the tool to work.

 The tool also needs a list of valid resolvers.
 The [dnsvalidator](https://github.com/vortexau/dnsvalidator) project can be used to generate these lists.

-Either you can use a custom wordlist or use the commonspeak2 wordlists at [commonspeak2-wordlist](https://github.com/assetnote/commonspeak2-wordlists/tree/master/subdomains).
+You also need to provide wordlist, you can use a custom wordlist or use the commonspeak2 wordlists at [commonspeak2-wordlist](https://github.com/assetnote/commonspeak2-wordlists/tree/master/subdomains).

 ## Direct Installation